espacesociety/espacesociety.github.io/_macropedia/disruptor-bomb.md

 Developed by the [Academy Of The Imperial Fleet](/macropedia/academy-of-the-imperial-fleet) after the Third [Quijrad-Lkrada War](/macropedia/quijrad-lkrada-wars), Disruptor Bombs have the unfortunate capacity to disrupt the molecular and atomic structure of atoms around them.
 Unfortunately, "around them" can refer to several miles of material.
 This sheds a tremendous amount of energy that can disrupt an entire planet's ecosystem.

 They work on the same phased-magnetic polarity-shifting idea that is the basis for the Negadisruptor.
 The only difference is that some genius at the Academy had to figure out a [FTEIGAR](/macropedia/fteigar-alloys) method of imprinting the effect into the warhead of a nuclear weapon.
 As the nuke reaches critical mass, its EMP hits the FTEIGAR casing nanoseconds before it gets destroyed.
-"Luckily" thats enough time for the casing to produce a spherical charge-inversion wave.
+"Luckily" that's enough time for the casing to produce a spherical charge-inversion wave.

 ## What happens?